jremillard/osm-import-toolkit/README.md

 Loading Data into PostGIS
 ------------------------------------

-There are many possible way of loading .osm files into a PostGIS database.
+There are many possible ways of loading .osm files into a PostGIS database.
 The two main tools are osmosis and the osm2pgsql.

 osm2pgsql - It can only be used for purely additive imports.